sp3ttr0/webraptor/README.md

 # bug-bounty-autoscript

-This script performs reconnaissance on a specified domain using various tools for subdomain enumeration, checks which subdomains are live, and runs tests against those live subdomains.
+This Python script is a automation tool tailored for performing VAPT on target domains.
+It employs a combination of subdomain enumeration techniques, live subdomain verification, and vulnerability scanning.

 Usage:
 python3 bb.py <domain>